gdsoft/gd-emedit/README.md

-# gdsoft-paredit
+# gd-emedit
-The gdsoft-paredit was largely inspired by awesome-pair.
+The gd-emedit was largely inspired by awesome-pair.